Find information on Human Resources, Finance, Project Management, Operations, and other news for staff.

 HLComms is the primary discussion list of the Harvard Library.
 Subscription is limited to current employees of the Harvard Library system.
 Any HLComms subscriber can contribute library-related information by e-mailing content to firstname.lastname@example.org.
-The list of subscribers is maintained by the HL Communications department.
-New employees should contact email@example.com to be added.
+The list of subscribers is maintained by the Harvard Library communications office (email@example.com).
+New employees should contact their human resources representative to ensure they are added to HLComms.
 (This is a CAlists tool.)

 The eresinfo list is a Harvard-only information-sharing list for library staff with an interest in electronic resources.
 General communication, questions and information-sharing of all sorts are welcome and appropriate.
 Vendor communications and updates will also be posted regularly to this list.
 See also ERESINFO message archive (Harvard access only).

 The HarvardPhoto list provides an opportunity for an informal exchange of information on a variety of subjects relating to photography at Harvard and elsewhere.
 The listerv is directed to a wide community of individuals including curators, librarians, collection managers, conservators, cataloguers, digital project managers, photographers, and public service librarians.
 See also HarvardPhoto message archive (Harvard access only).